nicumicle/simple-jwt-login/README.md

 If you want to get some details about a JWT, and validate that JWT, you can call `/auth/validate`.
 If you have a valid JWT, details about the available WordPress user will be returned, and some JWT details.

-If you want to revoke a JWT, access `/auth/revoke` and send the `jwt` as a paramter.
+If you want to revoke a JWT, access `/auth/revoke` and send the `jwt` as a parameter.

 The plugin auto-generates the example URL you might need to test these scenarios.